rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 #### Patch Repo Doesn't Exist

-If there is a package failing, or you are looking to submit a patch for example to allow something to compile correctly on another architecture (eg `armv7`/`armhfp`), or perhaps you found a piece of the base that was not debranded properly, generally a bug report should be opened at our [Bug Tracker](https://bugs.rockylinux.org) with relevant information and logs.
+If there is a package failing, or you are looking to submit a patch for example to allow something to compile correctly on another architecture (e.g., `armv7`/`armhfp`), or perhaps you found a piece of the base that was not debranded properly, generally a bug report should be opened at our [Bug Tracker](https://bugs.rockylinux.org) with relevant information and logs.
 Opening a project under your namespace can be done and can eventually be transferred in into `staging` after review.

 #### Patch Repo Exists